YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 Here's how:

-↪Create a new shader asset by right-clicking in the Project window and selecting Create > Shader.
+↪Create a new shader asset by right-clicking in the Project window and selecting **Create > Shader**.

 ↪Write a custom shader using ShaderLab syntax that defines how particles are rendered.

-↪In the VFX Graph editor, right-click in the graph view and select Create Node > Renderer > Custom.
+↪In the VFX Graph editor, right-click in the graph view and select **Create Node > Renderer > Custom**.

 ↪Connect the Custom node to the Spawn node by dragging a connection from the Spawn node's output port to the Custom node's input port.